datagrovecr/website/docs/jobs/index.md

+## The Datagrove Internship Program

-The Datagrove internship program hires students and pays their tuition for a Computer Science major at universities in San Jose, Costa Rica.
+The Datagrove internship program hires students and and provides tuition support university students with relevant experience in San Jose, Costa Rica.

-Away from school you will help us build the next generation of software to support mercy and justice in the world.
+You will help us build the next generation of software to support mercy and justice in the world.
 Datagrove's first product is still in stealth mode, but ask us and we'd be happy to share.

-When in school we want your focus to be on learning everything you can, you will work 8-10 flexible hours per week.
+When in school we want your focus to be on learning everything you can, so you will work 8-10 flexible hours per week for the internship.
 When your school is on break, come work with us 40 hours a week and write great software!

 ## Datagrove San Jose, Costa Rica